 To encourage a faster switch from gas-powered to electric vehicles, there are frequent tax deductions, benefits, and rebates offered for EV ownership and related expenses.
-The BC Hydro EV charger rebate program has been approved for further funding and applications are still open!
+The BC Hydro EV charger rebate program has been approved for further funding in 2023/24 and applications are still open!

 This BC Hydro program offers homeowners rebates of up to $350 for 50% of the cost to purchase and install a home EV charger.
 Costs eligible for this rebate include the purchase cost of the EV charger, labour costs for installation by a licensed electrical contractor, and any necessary permitting costs.

 To receive the rebate, an application must be submitted within 90 days of purchasing and installing an eligible EV charger.
 Get in touch with TCA Electric today, and we’ll help you choose the right charger for your needs and complete your rebate application!

 Electric vehicles offer many unique advantages over their gas-powered counterparts.
 And when you add a home EV charger, you gain a host of additional benefits that you can start enjoying immediately!

 With a home EV charger, you can charge your vehicle each night without worry.
 Home EV chargers can also be installed in whatever location is most convenient for you—in your garage, outside your home, or anywhere else!

 Electric vehicles mean you can avoid the gas pump, but without a home EV charger you’re still at the mercy of potentially inconvenient (or crowded) charging options.
 With a home charger, you’ll never wait in line to charge in the most convenient place possible.